Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Equality of the limiting speeds: proof of Lemma

-which is possible because, as we have just shown, $q_j\to 0$ uniformly in $k\in\mathcal{S}$.
-Then, we show \eqref{pataprout} by induction on $j\geqslant 1$, using the same method as for the first estimate.
-For the induction step, we have which, up to taking a larger $j_1$, is less than $1$.
-This concludes the induction and the proof of \eqref{pataprout}.
+Then, we show \eqref{D:pataprout} by induction on $j\geqslant 1$, using the same method as for the first estimate.
+For the induction step, we have, using \eqref{D:constants_threats}, This concludes the induction and the proof of \eqref{D:pataprout}. \end{proof}